bonding-curves/avalanche-research/content/milestone4/economic_hypotheses.md

 ## 4. Web3 Sustainability Loop Hypothesis

 Current State: Multiple economic feedback loops exist within the system, but they're not explicitly modeled or optimized.
+These feedback loops are identified and analyzed in [[Avalanche Economic Model - A Systems Engineering Perspective]] as emergent behaviors arising from subsystem interactions.

 ### Research Questions